-Ms. Brooke Kauffman is a second-year doctoral student in the clinical psychology program at the University of Houston.
+Brooke Kauffman is a fifth-year doctoral student in the clinical psychology program at the University of Houston.
 She completed her B.S. in psychology at Florida State University in 2012.
-Her research interests focus on innovative and integrative treatment methodologies aimed at improving health behaviors.
-Specifically, she is interested in transdiagnostic vulnerabilities that may underlie these problematic health behaviors.
-Ms. Kauffman is also interested in improving patient adherence and examining predictors of treatment outcome.
+Her research interests focus on innovative and integrative treatment methodologies aimed at improving health behaviors (e.g., emotional eating, physical inactivity).
+Specifically, she is interested in transdiagnostic vulnerabilities (e.g., anxiety sensitivity, distress intolerance) that may underlie these problematic health behaviors.
+Brooke is the recipient of a pre-doctoral National Research Service Award from the National Institute of Drug Abuse.

-Kara Manning, B.S.
+Kara Manning, M.A.